engage7labs/therapy-engage/docs/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers the complete deployment pipeline for the Therapy Engage Platform using GitHub Actions and Azure App Service (Free Tier).
+This guide covers the complete deployment pipeline for the Therapy Engage Platform using GitHub Actions and Azure Container Apps (ACA) with OIDC authentication.

 ## Prerequisites